michaelmusty/.dotfiles/README.markdown

 *   `install-vim`

 The remaining dotfiles can be installed with the other `install-*` targets.
-Try `bin/mftl Makefile` in the project's root directory to see a list.
+Try `sh bin/mftl.sh Makefile` in the project's root directory to see a list.

 Tools
 -----